 Understanding How Kids Learn

 Our job as educators and parents involves encouraging children to develop a lifelong passion and desire for learning.
 As everyone’s experience shows, this is easier said than done.
-This series of articles will guide you through helping your child awaken the desire to learn music.
-Specifically, we will help your child learn to enjoy regular guitar practice sessions, reaping the many benefits of music education and making your investment in music lessons truly worthwhile.

 The beautiful thing about nurturing this enjoyment of learning is that it is contagious and repeatable.
 Once your child is hooked on regular guitar practice you can apply the same learning strategy to other subjects, thus increasing your child’s overall motivation and ability to learn and excel in life!